 You may not need to do all of the things discussed above all at once but consider making clean healthy indoor air one of your home improvement objectives.

 Do you live and breathe in Bend, Redmond, Madras, Prineville, Sunriver or Sisters?
-Talk to us about your indoor air; call Central Oregon Heating & Cooling at 541-923-1855.
+Talk to us about your indoor air; call Central Oregon Heating, Cooling & Plumbing at 541-246-7223.